Why is the weather forecast always wrong?

 Other things we take into consideration is the direction of the wind, the shelter at the site, the availability of suitable ground to add additional ground pegs, the ground conditions in general – ie has the recent weather made the ground too wet.

-We don’t take risks in relation to safety – if the predicted weather indicates the day will be unsafe due to high winds of 30mph or above we either cancel, or, where possible look for an alternative venue which wont always be an option, (a venue isn’t always available at such short notice, is outside our budget, or isn’t practical ie it’s upstairs, there’s no parking available to allow traders to unload, or there’s no time to notify visitors of the new venue).
+We don’t take risks in relation to safety – if the predicted weather indicates the day will be unsafe due to high wind gusts of 30mph or above, or if the ground is saturated with water we either cancel, or, where possible look for an alternative venue which wont always be an option, (a venue isn’t always available at such short notice, is outside our budget, or isn’t practical ie it’s upstairs, there’s no parking available to allow traders to unload, or there’s no time to notify visitors of the new venue).

 We’ve experienced an incredibly difficulty year with a large number of events cancelled due to high winds, or, we should say, the prediction of high winds.
 The high winds forecasted didn’t always materialise.
 We often receive messages to say ‘But it’s not windy’.
-Possibly the forecast didn’t materialise as predicted, or possibly the cancellation was made due to high winds predicted during set up time in the morning.
+Possibly the forecast didn’t materialise as predicted, or possibly the cancellation was made due to high winds predicted during set up time in the morning before the rest of the world is awake.

 We have also experienced events where the forecast was worse than predicted, causing late notice cancellation or and early end to a market day.